baeseongsu/mimic-cxr-vqa/README.md

 ## Versioning

 We employ semantic versioning for our dataset, with the current version being v0.1.0.
 Generally, we will maintain and provide updates only for the latest version of the dataset.
 However, in cases where significant updates occur or when older versions are required for validating previous research, we may exceptionally retain previous dataset versions for a period of up to one year.
+For a detailed list of changes made in each version, check out our CHANGELOG.

 ## Contributing